addabasmae/Google-Capstone-Project/README.md

   -	Are there any preferences in bike types used by each group?
   -	What are the most popular locations for each group?

-## Prepare Phase - Data Sources Description:
+## Prepare Phase - Data Sources Description
 -	The data is first-party collected directly from Cyclistic’s historical trip data, it is updated regularly, and the data source/license are available.
 -	The data we will be working with is a public (open) data that is respecting privacy measures considering that we don’t have access to riders’ personally identifiable information.
 The company is making the data available under a license that allows us to access, reproduce, analyze, copy, modify and distribute the data.
 -	For our analysis we are using 12 csv files, each of them includes monthly bike rides starting from December 2023 to November 2024.

-## Process Phase – Cleaning and Manipulation of Data:
+## Process Phase – Cleaning and Manipulation of Data
 We will be using R to clean and analyze the data as the datasets are too large and it will help us organize, modify and clean dataframes.
 The detailed processing and analysis code is documented in the attached R Markdown file “Cyclistic Bike-Share Analysis.Rmd”.
 Nevertheless, the main steps we followed are summarized below:
 -	Installing and loading required packages such as tidyverse, lubridate, janitor, etc.